Save 30% on online shipping anywhere in Canada and the US!

 • Electric Arc Furnace (EAF)

-Blast furnaces use mainly raw materials (iron ore, limestone and coke) with some scrap steel to make steel, whereas Electric Arc Furnaces use mainly scrap steel.
+Blast furnaces use mainly raw materials (iron ore, limestone, and coke) with some scrap steel to make steel, whereas electric arc furnaces use mainly scrap steel.
+The blast furnace method is the traditional route, accounting for approximately 71% of global steel production, while the more environmentally friendly EAF process continues to grow in popularity, particularly in regions with abundant scrap metal resources.

 The modern blast furnace is a large steel shell shaped like a cylinder and lined with heat-resistant brick.
-Iron ore, coke and limestone are fed into the furnace from the top and gradually sink down towards the bottom, getting hotter as they descend.
+Iron ore, coke, and limestone are fed into the furnace from the top and gradually sink down towards the bottom, getting hotter as they descend.
 In the top half of the furnace, gas from the burning coke releases oxygen from the iron ore.
-In the bottom half of the furnace, limestone starts to react with the impurities in the ore and coke forming a slag.
+In the bottom half of the furnace, limestone starts to react with the impurities in the ore and coke, forming slag.

-At the bottom of the furnace, temperatures reach over 3000 Fahrenheit.
-The molten slag floats on top of the molten steel, allowing it to be drained via a slag notch in the furnace.
+At the bottom of the furnace, temperatures reach over 3000°F. The molten slag floats on top of the molten steel, allowing it to be drained via a slag notch in the furnace.

 The molten steel is released from the hearth of the furnace through a tap hole.

 The scrap steel is tipped into the EAF from an overhead crane.
-When the furnace is full, the lid is swung shut covering the top of the furnace.
-The lid contains electrodes which are lowered into the furnace.
-The electrodes are charged with a powerful electric current which generates heat, thus melting the scrap.
+When the furnace is full, the lid is swung shut, covering the top of the furnace.
+The lid contains electrodes that are lowered into the furnace.
+The electrodes are charged with a powerful electric current, which generates heat, thus melting the scrap.

 As the scrap melts, other metals known as ferro-alloys are added to the steel to give it the desired chemical composition.
 Oxygen is blown into the furnace to purify the steel.
 Lime and fluorspar are added to fuse with the impurities and form slag.